lino-framework/getlino/docs/docker.rst

 Testing getlino is quite different from testing Lino itself in that getlino is a tool that modifies the system configuration of a Linux machine.
-You obviously don't want it to this on the notebook you are using for development.
+You obviously don't want it to do this on the computer you are using for development.

 .. highlight:: console